 The Excerpt – "Too Long, Didn't Read"

 It's a great idea to include an excerpt of your writing before you go into the details.
 The excerpt serves the same purpose that an abstract of a research paper does.
 This section is a single-paragraph explanation for people who don't have time to skim through the article.
 Include the introduction, problem statement, as well as solution in this section.
-The excerpt helps your readers what the article is about, and decide whether to read the full of it.
+The excerpt helps your readers to know what the article is about, and decide whether to read the full of it.
 Don't ruin the experience of your readers by adding phrases like "keep reading till the bottom to..."

 The Introduction – Give some Context